KangyuSo/carbcontpred/README.md

 <!-- badges: end -->

-The first goal of carbcontpred is to build and cross-validate a linear regression model for a dataset containing the spectral reflectance and organic carbon content of soil samples, and then use it to predict the organic carbon content based on reflectance.
-The second goal of carbcontpred is to use the predictions from the linear regression model to predict the organic carbon content of an Region of Interest (ROI) data table containing the spectral reflectance of spatial points on a map.
+The first goal of carbcontpred is to build and cross-validate a linear regression model for a data set containing the spectral reflectance and organic carbon content of soil samples, and then use it to predict the organic carbon content based on reflectance.
+The second goal of carbcontpred is to use the predictions from the linear regression model to predict the organic carbon content of a Region of Interest (ROI) data table containing the spectral reflectance of spatial points on a map.

 ## Installation